Qraiyeh

-Al-Qraiyah (القرية) is a municipality in the Sidon District of the South Governorate in Lebanon.
+Qraiyeh (القرية) is a municipality in the Sidon District of the South Governorate in Lebanon.

 History

 In 1875 Victor Guérin described the village: "I went up to Krayeh, a village of 350 inhabitants, most of them Maronites.
 Beautiful plantations of fig and mulberry trees cover the slopes of the hill on the top of which it is situated."

 Demographics

-In 2014, Christians made up 99.49% of registered voters in Al-Qraiyah.
+In 2014, Christians made up 99.49% of registered voters in Qraiyeh.
 76.12% of the voters were Maronite Catholics and 19.91% Greek Catholics.